Casting Workshop - Lost Wax and Organics October 12th + 13th

-Workshop Location: Brisbane City (full address details will be emailed to you after booking)
+Workshop Location: Bendigo City (full address details will be emailed to you after booking)

 Join us for this weekend workshop on casting and learn how to carve wax to create your very own silver ring.
 You will learn the process of cutting out, filing down and shaping the wax to create a unique design all of your own.
 We will explore the use of organic materials such as leaves, seeds and twigs.
 Participants are encouraged to bring along their own organic materials either dry or fresh to use in this process.